CyberTrackerConservation/ctdoc/_pages/xlsform/tutorial-0.md

 </tr>
 </table>

-### 4. Navigate to the `CTProjects` folder on the desktop
+### 4. Open the `CTProjects` folder on the desktop
 CyberTracker creates a folder on the desktop called `CTProjects`.
-Open this folder and navigate to the `Projects` folder inside it.
-You will see a folder for the project you have just created.
+Open this folder and navigate to the `Projects` sub-folder inside it.
+You will then see a folder for the Project you have just created.
 Open it and notice that it contains a file called `form.xlsx`.
 <table>
 <tr>
 <td><img src="{{ site.baseurl }}/assets/xlsform/tutorial-0g.png" /></td>